ImMnan/Helm-crane-k8s/README.md

 ---
 ### [4.0] Configuring the Chart values before installing

-- Open `values` file to make ammendments as per requirements
+- Open the `values` file to make amendments as per requirements
 ```
 vi values.yaml
 ```